The Communication Studies department is dedicated to providing students an education

 and growth in terms of communication competence, confidence, and willingness to communicate.

 Communication studies courses will help you make strategic communication choices within

 a variety of social contexts, whether public or private, with large audiences or with

 individual partners, and within and across cultures.
 Clark offers courses in interpersonal,

 small group and public speaking, as well as studies in mass communication, cross-cultural

 The goals of the Communication Studies Department:

-Respond to local and global demands for communication knowledge.
+- Respond to local and global demands for communication knowledge.

 help them navigate through a world of complex messages and situations.

-Develop proficiency in sending and receiving messages.
+- Develop proficiency in sending and receiving messages.